 AD/HD graduates who are unable to gain admission to a senior-year (Advanced Standing II) place may be considered for Advanced Standing I entry.
 The minimum graduation requirement for Advanced Standing I students is 90 credit units (instead of 120 credit units in a standard four-year curriculum), subject to the requirements of individual degrees/majors.

-Applications for 2017 entry are accepted starting 1 November 2016.
+Applications for 2018 entry are accepted from 28 September 2017 onward.
 Please click here for the government-funded programmes offered under the Special Admissions Scheme and the application deadlines for individual programmes.

 Most admission offers are made between January and July.
 The selection process is normally completed by the end of July.